jina-ai/jina/docs/datatype/image/image2image.md

 # Search Similar Images

 Given an example image can we find similar images without the need of any labels?
-Leveraging Jina, we have the advantage that we we don't need to use any labels or textual information about the images in order to build a search for similar images.
+Leveraging Jina, we have the advantage that we don't need to use any labels or textual information about the images in order to build a search for similar images.

 In this tutorial we are going to create an image search system that retrieves similar images.
 We are going to